-If you’re aiming to do some long exposure astrophotography on your phone, grab a wide angle lens.
+If you’re aiming to do some long exposure astrophotography on your phone, grab a wide-angle lens.
 That’s also an excellent lens for landscape photography, which are two of the most common long exposure shots.

-Since long exposure shots gather so much light, images taken during the day are often washed out.
+Since long exposure shots gather so much light, images taken during the day often get washed out.
 You can combat this by shooting at twilight, or by using a neutral density filter to reduce the amount of light.

 Here’s our guide to smartphone lens filters.
 They’re an invaluable tool that open up a lot of types (and times) of photography.

 Long Exposure on a Smartphone with Manual / Pro Mode